 Start a Garden

 Gardening is an incredibly rewarding activity for children and adults alike.
 Not only does it get your little ones outside, but it can also teach them valuable lessons about sustainability and caring for living things.
-Flowers, herbs, vegetables and fairy gardens are all great options.
-You can pick there Interest by growing something easy first and a great way to encourage your kids to spend more time outdoors.
+Flowers, herbs, vegetables and fairy gardens with bird bath water fountains are all great options.
+You can pick their Interest by growing something easy first and a great way to encourage your kids to spend more time outdoors.

 Parties and Play dates